 We'll provide you with more background and context to the project, including previous volunteers' reports.
 And once we agree a skills share placement with you, we'll also put you in touch with previous volunteers so that you can talk with them about their experiences too.
 When we have initial proposals for your placement, we'll check that you're happy with them too.
 Final placement details are unlikely to be available until a month or two before you travel.

 4. acceptance - when your placement is accepted by the project - and you agree with our proposals - you're nearly there!
 We will ask you to pay a deposit to secure your placement.
 You can book your travel - by air, land or sea, as appropriate.
-And at least 6-8 weeks before your placement, we'll put you in touch with our local partners too - direct communication will help iron out any remaining questions.
+And at least 6-8 weeks before your placement,if we haven't already, we'll put you in touch with our local partners too - direct communication will help iron out any remaining questions.

 5. invoicing and payment - finally, after all that preparation, we'll need to ask for final payment.
 We'll send invoices at least 8 weeks before your travel date for you to pay 6 weeks before you arrive.